LeWare6/LeWare6.github.io/README.md

+## About

+Hi, I'm Julio!
+I have an MBA and a bachelor's degree in Information Systems Engineering.
+After working in Security Information and IT Auditing for 5 years, and co-founding 2 social entrepreneurships, I transitioned to Data Analysis, where I now have 3 years of experience.

+The main purpose of this repository is to demonstrate my skills and act as a platform for sharing my projects.
+Additionally, it serves as a means to monitor my progress in Data Analytics and Data Science-related topics.

 ## Portfolio Projects

 This section lists a concise overview of data analytics projects, briefly describing the technology employed used to address different scenarios.